 If your new business is IT-based and focused on security then you’re in a stronger position than, say, an organic make-up business or an ethical coffee brand.

 But maybe you think you can ‘do’ security later, when the business is thriving and you have more time.
-This is, at best, an optimistic view – you’ll never have spare time.
-Also, baking security into a business at the start is much easier than trying to inject it into established processes and an organisation being run by multiple managers, all of whom have their own territories that they might feel inclined to defend by being uncooperative.
+This is, at best, an optimistic view.
+You’ll never have spare time.
+Also, baking security into a business at the start is much easier than trying to inject it into established processes and an organisation being run by multiple managers.
+This is partially because some of those people have their own territories that they might feel inclined to defend by being uncooperative.

 There is another reason why focusing on security early is important.
 Four letters that strike fear into the boldest of hearts.
 Or, if not fear, then bored disinterest: GDPR.